weiweijiuzaizhe/paper_reading/Multi-Task Learning Using Uncertainty to Weigh Losses for Scene Geometry and Semantics.md

 #### 3.2.
 Multi-task Likelihoods

 In this section, we derive a multi-task loss function based on maximizing the Gaussian likelihood with homoscedastic uncertainty.
-Let \( f^W(x) \) be the output of a neural network with weights \( W \) on input \( x \).
+Let $f^W(x)$ be the output of a neural network with weights $W$ on input $x$.
 We define the following probabilistic model.
 For regression tasks, we define our likelihood as a Gaussian with mean given by the model output:

 $$  p(y|f^W(x)) = \mathcal{N}(f^W(x), \sigma^2) \quad \qquad(2)  $$

-with an observation noise scalar \( \sigma \).
+with an observation noise scalar $\sigma$.
 For classification, we often squash the model output through a softmax function, and sample from the resulting probability vector:

 $$ p(y|f^W(x)) = \text{Softmax}(f^W(x)) \quad \qquad(3) $$

 In the case of multiple model outputs, we often define the likelihood to factorize over the outputs, given some sufficient statistics.
-We define \( f^W(x) \) as our sufficient statistics, and obtain the following multi-task likelihood:
+We define $f^W(x)$ as our sufficient statistics, and obtain the following multi-task likelihood:

 $$ p(y_1, \ldots, y_K|f^W(x)) = p(y_1|f^W(x)) \cdots p(y_K|f^W(x)) \quad (4) $$